 Staking is consider to be the term given in which a stakeholder puts some stake for a certain activity.
 There are two kinds of staking:

-Scout's Stake for evaluating a Right: Scouts puts a stake of $1 to evaluate a right
+Validator's Stake for evaluating a Right: Validators puts a stake of $1 to evaluate a right

-Scout's Stake for claiming the Bounty: In case if a scout claims that the right published is plagiarized, then he can put a stake of 10% of the bounty value, in order to bounty hunter.
+Validator's Stake for claiming the Bounty: In case if a validator claims that the right published is plagiarized, then he can put a stake of 10% of the bounty value, in order to bounty hunter.

 As in above example: The Accrued Bounty is $420.